fatihtk/Web-Scrapping-via-Python/README.rst

 Info
 ============

-This script written with python3.6
+This script written with python3.6 and google colab used.

 BeautifulSoup
 --------------------------

 .. code-block:: bash

    pip install Beautifulsoup